Arizona Cardinals-Philadelphia Eagles injury report

 ARIZONA CARDINALS INJURY REPORT

-Murray (illness) and Collins (ankle) played Sunday in a loss to the Chicago Bears, while Brown sat as he continues to battle a lingering heel injury.
+Brown (heel) and Ledbetter (knee) went on injured reserve on Friday, while Fotu has been designated to return from IR but is still ramping up.

-Limited in action on Wednesday for Arizona were safety Andre Chachere (shoulder), pass rusher Victor Dimukeje (foot), inside linebacker Owen Pappoe (ankle), cornerbacks Bobby Price (quadricep) and Garrett Williams (knee), plus defensive tackles Luke Fotu (hand) and Kevin Strong (knee).
+Murray is joined by linebacker Owen Pappoe and cornerbacks Bobby Price and Garrett Williams as questionable.

-Here’s a look at the Cardinals’ injury report and an estimation for the Eagles (11-4), who held a walk-through practice on Wednesday.
+Here’s a look at the Cardinals’ injury report and for the Eagles (11-4).

 Arizona Cardinals-Philadelphia Eagles injury reports